kuzzleio/sdk-jvm/doc/1/controllers/collection/get-specifications/index.md

 ## Returns

-Returns a `ConcurrentHashMap<String, Any?>` representing the collection specifications.
+Returns a `Map<String, Any?>` representing the collection specifications.

 ## Usage